To simply convert a model trained by any supported framework, run the Model Optimizer launch script

 python3 mo.py --input_model INPUT_MODEL

---reverse_input_channels.
-Otherwise, inference results may be incorrect.
-For details, refer to When to Reverse Input Channels.
+--reverse_input_channels should be specified manually to perform reversion.
+For details, refer to When to Reverse Input Channels

 To adjust the conversion process, you can also use the general (framework-agnostic) parameters: